LoveDoLove/EasyKit/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get EasyKit-CS up and running on your local machine, follow these simple steps.
+To get EasyKit up and running on your local machine, follow these simple steps.

 ### Prerequisites